NCAS-CMS/cms-website/_unified-model/configurations/ukesm/relnotes-1.1/coupled.md

 It should be noted that changing the PE decomposition for the ocean in UKESM will also change results because this changes results for both the iceberg code in NEMO and for the CICE code.
 This behaviour cannot be rectified by setting a single variable (that is, there is no analogue of **l_ukca_asad_columns** for NEMO and CICE).

 ## Known issues
-* Development work on the UKESM1.1 um12.1 coupled configurations (including instructions on how to upgrade suites, where necessary) is documented in  [ticket #830](https://code.metoffice.gov.uk/trac/UKESM/ticket/830) on MOSRS.
+* Development work on the UKESM1.1 um12.1 configurations (including instructions on how to upgrade suites, where necessary) is documented in [ticket #830](https://code.metoffice.gov.uk/trac/UKESM/ticket/830) on MOSRS.

 ## Support
-* NERC users requiring assistance running this suite on NERC machines (ARCHER2 & Monsoon) should raise a ticket on the [NCAS-CMS helpdesk](https://cms-helpdesk.ncas.ac.uk).
+* NERC users requiring assistance running this suite on NERC machines (ARCHER2 & Monsoon2) should raise a ticket on the [NCAS-CMS helpdesk](https://cms-helpdesk.ncas.ac.uk).
 * Users running this suite on other machines should contact local support services.